Introduction

 EOF

-In the above policy, there are 2 versions of each policy path, one with a +
+In the above policy, there are two versions of each policy path, one with a wildcard (+

-allows the policy user permissions in any namespace that is a child of foo
+namespace.
+While the path with the wildcard allows permission in any namespace that is a child of foo

-can used to denote any number of characters bounded within a single path segment (in our case, that path segment is a namespace).
+) character can be used to denote any number of characters bounded within a single path segment.
+In this case, the path segment is a child namespace of foo

 This pattern can be repeated any number of times.
-For example, if wanting to update the policy to administrate 2 levels of nested namespaces rather than just 1, update the policy to include another path with the syntax +/+
+For example, if wanting to update the policy to administer two levels of nested namespaces, rather than just one, update the policy to include another path with the syntax +/+

-which would denote that the user has permissions to all namespaces 2 levels deep.
+.
+This will denote that the user has permissions to all namespaces two levels deep.
 Example below:

 capabilities = ["read"]